 Really how can a patient not be overwhelmed?
 In the end, not one of these methods allows patients to reliably get the most of their cannabis, and it’s important to understand why.

-One of the most popular methods, the idea behind using the crock pot/water bath method is that water boils at a constant temperature (212F) and provides better control than the fluctuations of the oven.
-Unfortunately, the temperature of boiling water will never be hot enough to achieve an efficient and full decarb.
+The crockpot is one of the most popular decarb methods.
+The idea behind using the crock pot/water bath method is that water boils at a constant temperature (212F) and provides better control than the fluctuations of the oven.
+Unfortunately, the temperature of boiling water will never be hot enough to achieve a full efficient decarb.

-Decarb at this temp progresses slowly, and because decarboxylation is not a linear process (meaning that converting the tail end of the THCA takes longer) we begin to see degradation due to the excessive time exposed to heat.
+Decarboxylation at this temperature progresses slowly.
+Since decarboxylating is not a linear process (meaning that converting the tail end of the THCA takes longer) we begin to see degradation due to the excessive time exposed to heat.

-Ovens aren’t designed for lab grade precision heating, and within an oven cavity temperatures fluctuate an average of 10 degrees in either direction.
+Ovens aren’t designed for lab grade precision heating.
+Temperatures fluctuate at an average of 10 degrees in either direction within an oven cavity.

 For a process as sensitive as decarboxylation, these variations lead to either burning off cannabinoids or failing to fully activate.
 In either case it’s a waste of valuable money and medicine.

-Similar to the oven, the toaster oven’s lack of tight temperature control coupled with the operation and location of heating elements can easily damage bud or under-decarb material.
-The toaster oven decarb makes it impossible to get reliable results.
+Similar to the oven, the toaster oven’s lack efficient temperature control.
+Coupled with the operation and location of heating elements it can easily damage the bud or under-decarb material.
+The toaster oven decarb makes it impossible to get reliable results consistently.

 Equipped with advanced logic, dual sensor technology and a hi-tech thermal blanket, Nova uses precision heating cycles to achieve full decarb without loss.

 Fact: Kitchen appliances aren’t equipped to create the conditions needed for full, reliable decarb, so we developed a device called the Nova to solve this problem.

-Concentrates that have been prepared professionally, extracted and purged under the right conditions have not been decarboxylated and need to be activated before being ingested or used topically.
-The time and temperature parameters for the best flower decarb also apply to concentrates.
+Concentrates that have been prepared professionally, extracted and purged under the right conditions have not been decarboxylated.
+They need to be properly activated before being ingested or used topically.
+The time and temperature parameters for the best flower decarb also applies to concentrates.
 As seen below BHO extracts can become slightly more concentrated during decarb, likely from evaporation of residual solvents and moisture.